Mberic/signature/README.md

 # SigNature
 ## About

-This project uses the [Pose estimation](https://www.tensorflow.org/lite/examples/pose_estimation/overview#:~:text=Pose%20estimation%20is%20the%20task,key%20body%20joints%20(keypoints).) to animate human movements when 2 or more actors interact with each other.
+This project uses [Pose estimation](https://www.tensorflow.org/lite/examples/pose_estimation/overview#:~:text=Pose%20estimation%20is%20the%20task,key%20body%20joints%20(keypoints).) to animate human movements when 2 or more actors interact with each other.
 The captured animation is used to create an NFT.

 The NFT acts as an acknowledgment of an interaction.
 Interaction can mean various things: